 Senior cross country runs from September to the middle of October.
 Students are eligible to train on their own and still participate in meets.
 Mrs. Lemmens will be leading the squad this year.

 The senior volleyball teams have developed a great program and continue to have very successful teams.
 Try-outs start at the beginning of the school year and league, zones, and provincials continue until late November.
-The Senior Boys are coached by Mr. Gau and the Senior Girls by Mr. Lennox, Miss Warchol and Mr. Hardy.
+The Senior Boys are coached by Mr. Gau, Graham Czibere and Jason Letwin and the Senior Girls by Mr. Lennox, Mr. Keats and Mr. Hardy.

 The grade 9 Junior teams play in the EIPS league and continue to see great successes each year in their competition.
-They are coached by Mr. Kozitzky and Miss Cava.
+They are coached by Mr. Kozitzky, Miss Cava and Rhianna Zazula.

 Basketball begins it's long season in early November and wraps up with the zone play-offs in mid March.
-Mr. Keats and Mrs. Balla are the head coaches of the Senior Boys and Girls.
-Our grade 9 Juniors are coached by Mr. Reader and Miss Degenhardt.
+Mr. Kozitzky and Mrs. Balla are the head coaches of the Senior Boys and Girls.
+Our grade 9 Juniors are coached by Mr. Reader.

 The season begins in early March and concludes with the Zone play-offs in mid-to-late April.
 League games are played before and after spring break.
 Many games are played in the short season.
-Mr. Franklin and Mr. Romanowski are the coaches of the seniors and juniors.
+Mrs Damur, Mrs. McClure and Mr. Romanowski are the coaches of the seniors and juniors.

 League is played from October to December with league playoffs ending before Christmas.
 The zone championship is held in mid-to-late February.
 The curling team is coached by Miss Panich.